Fish Iowa - Lakes, Ponds, and Reservoirs - Pool 13, Mississippi River

 • Ramp Condition: Useable

-• Comments: Water level is around 6.4 feet at the Bellevue tailwater.
-The paddlefish snagging season opens this Sunday, March 1st.
-Expect the City ramp and tailwater to be crowded in the coming days.
+• Comments: Water level is around 8.7 feet at the Bellevue tailwater and is predicted to rise a couple more feet.
+Water temperatures have warmed considerably since last week.
+The paddlefish snagging season is open until April 15.
 There is a 33-inch maximum length limit with a daily limit of two and a possession limit of four.
 Please consult the DNR website or the 2026 Iowa Fishing Regulations booklet (page 11) for more information on this unique angling opportunity.
-Last updated on 02/26/2026
+Last updated on 03/26/2026

 Species Reports